 bash script to upload the files to the target server.
 At some point, I discovered that using

 rsync can ensure that only changed files get uploaded, and that was the extent of my optimisation.
-The target server in question was something I would launch and provision manually, which would involve using the UI provided by the vendor to launch a machine in the OS I wanted, get SSH access, and then log in to the machine and install the applications and server software I needed.
+The target server in question was something I would launch and provision manually, which would involve using the UI provided by the vendor to launch a machine in the OS I wanted.
+The, I would get SSH access to install the applications and server software I needed.
 To provision the machine, I would either just run the required

 apt install <application> commands directly on the machine, use

 sed to update configuration files, and then reload or restart the services as required.
 If I was feeling really smart, I would write all these steps into a single